bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 $product = new \BigCommerce\Post_Types\Product\Product( $post_id );
 ```

-If, instead, you have a BigCommerce product ID, you can get the Product object using that ID:
+If you have a BigCommerce product ID, you can get the Product object using that ID:

 `$product = \BigCommerce\Post_Types\Product\Product::by_product_id( $product_id );`

 In the context of many templates, the `$product` variable is already available to you.
-Check the docblock at the top of the template file to see what variables are defined in that scope.
+Check the docblock at the top of the template file to see which variables are defined in that scope.

-Given the Product object, you can access all the information about that product that has been cached from the BigCommerce Catalog API.
+If the Product object is available, you can access all the product's cached information from the BigCommerce Catalog API.

 ```php
 $bigcommerce_id = $product->bc_id(); // the BigCommerce product ID